IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Delete Documents
-Deletes (erases) existing documents from an EzNoSQL database using the provided primary or secondary key name and paired key_value.
+Deletes (erases) existing documents from an EzNoSQL database using the provided primary or secondary key name and paired `key_value`.
 An exclusive document level lock will be obtained for the delete request.
-For non-recoverable datasets, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a znsq_commit, znsq_abort, or when the task ends.
-All secondary indexes will be updated to relect any alternate key deletions when the document is deleted.
+For non-recoverable datasets, the lock will be released immediately following the request, and for recoverable databases, the lock will be released by a `znsq_commit()`, `znsq_abort()`, or when the task ends.
+All secondary indexes will be updated to reflect any alternate key deletions when the document is deleted.

 If the auto-commit option is active for the connection, then a commit will be issued following a successful delete.

 #### Parameters

-`znsq_connection_t`
-   C-constant contains the connection token from a previous znsq_open.
+`znsq_connection_t`: C-constant contains the connection token from a previous `znsq_open()`.

-`key`
-   C-string containing the keyname associated with either the primary or a secondary index and ending with one byte of x'00'.
+`key`: C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00'.

-`key_value`
-   value for the specific document to be retrieved.
+`key_value`: value for the specific document to be retrieved.

 #### Return value
 The return code of the function.

-If the database was created, the return code is 0.
+If the document was deleted, the return code is 0.

 If an error occurred, the return code contains the detailed error reason.
-The macro `znsq_err` can be used to mask the error reason in bytes 2 and 3 of the return code.
+The macro `znsq_err()` can be used to mask the error reason in bytes 2 and 3 of the return code.

 Example of deleting a document from an EzNoSQL database:
 ```C